grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 In her headphones the groaning hull's pitch changed as it dropped further down the water column into the colder, denser water where sound found new rules by which it could propagate itself.
 The groan turned to a low rattling whine.

 And then Percy heard a crunching pop.
 She could hear a huge bubble of air escape, the life-bubble of whoever was inside that submarine, squeezed out of it instantaneously as the broken little sub sank beyond its crush depth.
-The compressed carcass of sub made no more sound, but she sat listening for a few seconds to the rushing sound of the huge bubble climbing the distance to the surface.
+The compressed carcass of sub made no more sound, but she sat listening for a few seconds to the rushing sound of the bubble climbing the distance to the surface.

+[//]: # (----- EDITED TO HERE -----)
 [//]: # (2k words from last EDIT point)
+[//]: # (----- invisible character break)

 [//]: # (### they throw lines)

 Captain Percy took off the sonar headset and laid it on its hook.
 "We gotta get the fuck out of here."
 She said.
 Then louder, so Hemi could hear.
 "Hemi!
 We need to get out of here!"

 Bastian nodded, the other sonar headset still on his ears.

 "Right Sylvia.
-I concur."
-Said Hemi from above.
+I concur," said Hemi from above.

 "Here kid."
 Percy ripped a piece of scrap paper from the pad at Bastian's elbow.
 She scribbled on it with a pencil and handed it to the messenger.
 "That's for a guy who goes by 'Shakes.'
 He's got a small boat at one of the slips.
 Find him and give him that message."
 She dug a few coins from her pocket and handed them to him.